 - 2016-02-02 v0.43: fixed issues #26 and #27, better handling of malformed files, use python logging.

-- see changelog in source code for more info.
+- see changelog for more detailed information and the latest changes.

 If you have pip or setuptools installed (pip is included in Python 2.7.9+), you may simply run pip install olefile or easy_install olefile for the first installation.